pcantrell/swift-evolution/proposals/NNNN-method-keypaths.md

 [doubts about Swift’s method reference syntax](https://forums.swift.org/t/require-parameter-names-when-referencing-to-functions/27048) that raise thorny source compatibility questions.

-Whatever approach such a feature ultimately takes, its syntax should be uniform across method references and key paths.
-And whatever syntax compatibility challenges it raises for key paths already exist for method references.
+Whatever approach such a feature ultimately takes, the **syntax should be uniform across method references and key paths**.
+And whatever syntax compatibility challenges a solution raises for key paths already exist for method references.
 Thus while this document’s proposal to bringing key paths into alignment with method references does not _solve_ the problem, neither does it _change_ it.

 Given that, we think it best not to let this relatively simple proposal die on the rocks by opening the “partial method application” can of worms.